Wolverhampton: Athletics

 Wolverhampton's Aldersley Leisure Village is also home to Wolverhampton & Bilston Athletics Club, which was formed in 1967 with a merger between Wolverhampton Harriers and Bilston Town Athletic Club.
 They have won the National League Division One for men from 1975 to 1982, and the Men's National Cup finals in 1976, 1977, 1979 and 1980.
 It also represented Britain in the European Clubs Cup from 1976 to 1983 with the best finishing position of third.

 Olympic Medallists in athletics Sonia Lannaman and Tessa Sanderson lived within the city.

+Cricket

+There are a number of cricket clubs in the city.
+These are Wolverhampton Cricket Club, Springhill Cricket Club, Springvale Cricket Club, Fordhouses Cricket Club and Wombourne Cricket Club.

+Field hockey

+The city has a few field hockey hockey clubs that compete in the Midlands Hockey League.
+These are Wolverhampton & Tettenhall Hockey Club and Finchfield Hockey Club.

 Cycling

-Wolverhampton Wheelers is the city's oldest cycling club (formed in 1891), and was home to Hugh Porter who won four world championship pursuit titles; and Percy Stallard who has been credited with bringing cycle road racing to Britain when he held the Llangollen to Wolverhampton race on 7 June 1942.
+Wolverhampton Wheelers is the city's oldest cycling club, formed in 1891.
+It was home to Hugh Porter who won four world championship pursuit titles; and Percy Stallard who has been credited with bringing cycle road racing to Britain when he held the Llangollen to Wolverhampton race on 7 June 1942.
 Wolverhampton Wheelers make extensive use of the velodrome at Aldersley Stadium.
 Wolverhampton was also the home of Trevor Gadd, who was a six time British National Cycle champion and two-time silver medallist at the 1978 Commonwealth Games, as well as a fifth-place finisher in the 1977 UCI Track Cycling World Championships in Venezuela.

 Wolverhampton has also hosted the Tour of Britain, with a stage start in 2006, a stage finish in 2007 and a sprint finish in 2008.

 It is also home to Wednesfield Aces cycle speedway who are based on Ashmore Park.